For more information or to speak with a Financial Education Specialist, please contact us at FinancialEducationAFB@afbank.com.

 - Take your purse or wallet.

-- Pretend to offer a loan, job, or apartment to get your info.
+- Pretend to offer you a job, loan, or housing in order to obtain your information.

 - Purchase lists of mailing addresses.